-culture, politics, media, technology
+culture, politics, media, tech

 The origin story for Lenny Letter, the feminist newsletter launched by Girls co-creators Lena Dunham and Jenni Konner, starts back in 2014.